-At Help4Addiction, we’re in contact with treatment facilities in and around the Manchester area.
-Whether you have a drug or alcohol addiction, there’s a rehab centre in Manchester for you.
+At Help4Addiction, we’re in contact with effective treatment clinics in and around the Manchester area.
+Whether you have a drug or alcohol addiction, there’s a drug and alcohol rehab centre in Manchester for you.

-When browsing for rehab clinics, you may want to consider the location – is it commutable?
+When browsing for a rehab programme, you may want to consider the location – is it commutable?
 Will you be staying there as an inpatient or visiting as an outpatient?
 Does the facility offer aftercare?
 What therapies are available?

 We can take your needs and preferences into account when finding the right Manchester rehab centre for you – whether you’re looking for alcohol rehab in Manchester or drug rehab.